 - Avoid contractions such as don’t, you’re, can’t, etc.,

 - Prove politically correct

-Try to adhere to the tips provided when writing your introduction and body paragraphs to ensure your report ranks quality.
+Try to adhere to the tips provided when writing your introduction and body paragraphs and don’t forget to edit my paper to ensure your report ranks quality.